Sainsbury’s life insurance review

 Decreasing life insurance

-Decreasing life insurance, often referred to as mortgage life insurance, is commonly used to cover a repayment mortgage.
+Decreasing term cover often referred to as mortgage life insurance, is commonly used to cover a repayment mortgage.

 However, unlike level term cover, here the value of the sum assured reduces over the term, normally mirroring the remaining mortgage balance.